MohammedHamza0/Sentiment-Analysis-API/README.md

   }
   ```
 - **Headers**:
-  - `X-API-Key`: Your API key for authentication.
+  - `X-API-Key`: Your API key for authentication
 - **Response**:
   ```json
   {